azoff/bpm/README.md

    - Returns the CDN URL for a package given its version and package key
    - `key` `string` The unique package key
    - `version` `string` The unique package version

+- `bpm.usage` ( )
+   - Outputs a usage string for bpm.
+Basically exposes all callable methods on bpm.

 - `bpm.requires` ( `key` )
    - Outputs a list of requirements given a package key